Move /var to a new partition in VM

 2021-Jan-19 • Tags: fedora

 Well if there's not enough planning in building a resource it'll eat away our productive time when it fails or doesn't work as anticipated.
-In the current context the effort in migrating /var
+In the current context the effort in migrating /var partition might be less but if not done properly may result in data loss!

-Current setup before migrating /var
+Current setup before migrating /var to new partition:

 2 PRETTY_NAME="Fedora 32 (Server Edition)"